 As of 1 August 2021, any payment for the subtracting of personnel, other than those registered as specialised, will not be deductible for income tax purposes, and the corresponding VAT will not be creditable for the payer.

-Mexican tax authorities will only authorize the transfer of shares at cost basis for business restructurings where the parties are tax residents in Mexico and belong to the same group.
+Mexican tax authorities will only authorise the transfer of shares at cost basis for business restructurings where the parties are tax residents in Mexico and belong to the same group.
 There are additional requirements needed before the registered CPA can issue the tax report.

-Finally, when taxpayers perform a “relevant transaction” within five years after the implementation of the business restructuring, they must file an informative tax return.
+Finally, when taxpayers perform a 'relevant transaction' within five years after the implementation of the business restructuring, they must file an informative tax return.